zachwaffle4/gm0/source/docs/software/getting-started/common-hardware-components.rst

    DcMotor leftMotor = hardwareMap.get(DcMotor.class, "Left Motor");
    DcMotor rightMotor = hardwareMap.get(DcMotor.class, "Right Motor");

-   DcMotor elevatorMotor = hardware.get(DcMotor.class, "Elevator Motor");
+   DcMotor elevatorMotor = hardwareMap.get(DcMotor.class, "Elevator Motor");
-   DcMotor intakeMotor = hardware.get(DcMotor.class, "Intake Motor");
+   DcMotor intakeMotor = hardwareMap.get(DcMotor.class, "Intake Motor");

 After a ``DcMotor`` is instantiated, there are a few variables you can set to affect how the DC Motor runs.
 The first of these is direction::

    leftMotor.setDirection(DcMotor.Direction.REVERSE);
    rightMotor.setDirection(DcMotor.Direction.FORWARD);

-Changing the direction of the motor does exactly what should be expected, it changes the direction.
+As expected, changing the direction of the motor reverses the direction it turns.
 If a power of 1 is applied to the motor while it is in forward mode, it will turn one direction.
-If it is in reverse, a power of 1 will spin it in the other direction.
+However, if it is in reverse, a power of 1 will spin it in the other direction.
 If you face the shaft of the motor towards you, forward is counterclockwise (with the exception of NeveRest motors).

 Next, there are two zero power behaviors that can be adjusted::

    leftMotor.setZeroPowerBehavior(DcMotor.ZeroPowerBehavior.BRAKE);
    rightMotor.setZeroPowerBehavior(DcMotor.ZeroPowerBehavior.FLOAT);

-Changing this variable affects how the DC Motor behaves while a power of 0 is applied. ``BRAKE`` will cause the motor to try and slow itself down if it is moving (it will NOT cause the motor to hold its position if not already moving), while ``FLOAT`` causes the motor to glide to a stop, letting friction do all the work.
+Changing this variable affects how the DC Motor behaves while a power of 0 is applied. ``BRAKE`` will cause the motor to try and slow itself down if it is moving (it will NOT cause the motor to hold its position), while ``FLOAT`` causes the motor to glide to a stop, letting friction do all the work.

+.. dropdown:: Advanced ZeroPowerBehavior Details
+   :chevron: down-up

+   ``BRAKE`` mode is really using the generated electricity from the motor moving and feeding it back into the motor in a way that opposes the direction the motor is moving.

+   ``FLOAT``, by contrast, simply does not feed this generated electricity back into the motor.

 Finally, there are four different run modes that can be used with DC motors: ::